 This slow cooker pork tenderloin is juicy, delicious, and packed with vibrant flavors of lemon-pepper.
-It’s so easy, and you only need 7-ingredients to make this slow cooker recipe.
+It's so easy, and you only need 5 ingredients plus salt and pepper to make this crockpot recipe.
 Serve it at the next dinner party you host, or when you know, you are going to have a busy weeknight.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 We get tired of the same handful of recipes all the time, so we love to change it up with something different.
 This slow cooker pork tenderloin fits the bill, and the flavors in it rock our world.
 It has a subtle lemon-pepper flavor that's not overpowering, but yet it's still fresh and vibrant.